morungos/morungos.github.io/_posts/2015-08-11-virtualbox-secure-networking.md

 layout: post
 title: Virtualbox secure networking
 author: Stuart
+tagline: |-
+  Yes, you too can lock down the networking system for a virtual machine so that a VM can't bypass the host's firewall, but you'll need to remove this component to do it
 ---

 A work challenge that came up today is: is it possible to lock down the networking